rochisha0/circle/README.md

 # Circle

 ![Logo](https://github.com/rochisha0/circle/blob/master/public/assets/circle.png)

-A multifunctional video calling app created as a part of Microsoft Engage'21.
+A multifunctional video calling app (MS Teams Clone) created as a part of Microsoft Engage'21.

 ## Features

 - There can be multiple rooms at one moment
 - Multiple users in one room
 - Ability to chat with other users